kharrigian/semantic-shift-websci-2022/scripts/README.md

 ## Phase 3: Modeling and Experimentation

 Once data has been curated, we can move on to the fun stuff - modeling and data analysis.
 Everything relevant can be found in `scripts/model/`.
 There are 4 main sections of analysis, each of which is described in detail within the README within the `scripts/model/` directory.
+The README file within `scripts/model/` provides a comprehensive overview of each set of experiments/analysis.

 * `track`: Measure prevalence of certain keywords/phrases over the course of time.
 * `word2vec`: Train word2vec embedding models and evaluate use of semantic stability as a feature selection method.